 Suitable for horses in light work the Irish clip is fairly easy to do because you’re only removing the hair around the neck and ‘armpits’ of the horse.
 This clips still allows the horse to keep warm naturally so they can be turned out during the day if necessary or required as long as he has a suitable rug though.

 Bib (or strip)

 Perfect for horses in light work, the bib clip takes the least amount of hair off.
 It can also be a good introduction for horses that have never been clipped before because it can help to build their confidence about clipping.
-Some people continue the clip through the horses forelegs to the belly where the girth goes, this has led to the bib clip also being know as the neck and belly clip.
-As long as your horse is suitably rugged and has access to shelter he can be turned out all winter (both day and night) with a bib clip.
+Some people continue the clip through the horse’s forelegs to the belly where the girth goes, this has led to the bib clip also being known as the neck and belly clip.
+As long as your horse is suitably rugged and has access to a shelter he can be turned out all winter (both day and night) with a bib clip.

 How do I clip my horse?

 You’ve decided you’re going to clip your horse and even decided on the most suitable type of clip, the next step now is to actually clip him, so how do you do that?